 A carrier hotel is also called a colocation center, a secure physical site, or a building where data communications media converge and are interconnected.
 It’s common for varied service providers to share the facilities of one carrier hotel.

-This minimizes overhead and optimizes communications efficiency for all participants because the infrastructure is sufficient to handle all the info sometimes of peak demand.
+This minimizes overhead and optimizes communications efficiency for all participants because the infrastructure is sufficient to handle the information sometimes required by peak demand.

-A carrier hotel may be a sizable facility, often containing quite 5000 square meters (approximately 54,000 square feet) of floor space.
-Customers of carrier hotels include internet site hosting companies, storage service providers, and telecommunications companies.
+A carrier hotel may be a sizable facility, often containing 5000 square meters (approximately 54,000 square feet) of floor space.
+Customers of carrier hotels include website hosting companies, storage service providers, and telecommunications companies.

 Colocation refers to the space supply for a customer’s communications equipment on the service provider’s premises.
 For instance, an internet site owner can place the site’s servers on an online service provider (ISP).